uct-cbio/software-demo/index.md

  - RDP3 will not work on any 64 bit versions of Windows.

+### Citation

-### Please cite:
+#### Please cite:

-Martin DP, Murrell B, Golden M, Khoosal A, & Muhire B (2015) RDP4: Detection and analysis of recombination patterns in virus genomes.
+ - Martin DP, Murrell B, Golden M, Khoosal A, & Muhire B (2015) RDP4: Detection and analysis of recombination patterns in virus genomes.
 Virus Evolution 1: vev003 doi: 10.1093/ve/vev003[PDF]

 #### Also, if you use any of the following features in RDP4 please cite the appropriate papers: